Deformations of path algebras of quivers with relations: Varieties of reduction systems and Poincaré--Birkhoff--Witt deformations

-In this section we define certain subspaces $\Hom (\Bbbk S, A)_\prec$ of $\Hom (\Bbbk S, A)$ on which the Maurer--Cartan equation is well defined and cuts out an algebraic variety of reduction systems, which can be viewed as an analogue of the varieties of finite-dimensional algebras (see \S\ref{subsubsection:variety}).
-Here $\Hom (\Bbbk S, A)_\prec$ is a subspace of $\Hom (\Bbbk S, A)$ containing elements satisfying a certain degree condition (\ref{degreecondition3}) to be defined in Definition \ref{definition:prec} below.
-The elements in $\Hom (\Bbbk S, A)_\prec$ satisfy the condition \ref{fc2} of \S\ref{section:nonformal}.
+In this section we define certain subspaces $\Hom (\Bbbk S, A)_\prec$ of $\Hom (\Bbbk S, A)$ on which the Maurer--Cartan equation is well-defined and cuts out an algebraic variety of reduction systems, which can be viewed as an analogue of the varieties of finite-dimensional algebras (see \S\ref{subsubsection:variety}).
+Here $\Hom (\Bbbk S, A)_\prec$ is the subspace of elements in $\Hom (\Bbbk S, A)$ which satisfy a certain degree condition (\ref{degreecondition3}) to be defined in Definition \ref{definition:prec} below.
+The elements in $\Hom (\Bbbk S, A)_\prec$ satisfy the condition \ref{fc2} of Chapter \ref{section:nonformal}.

-This geometric point of view can now be used to study actual deformations of infinite dimensional algebras, which we also relate to PBW deformations of graded algebras (\S\ref{subsection:PBWdeformations}).
+This geometric point of view can now be used to study actual deformations of infinite-dimensional algebras, which we also relate to PBW (Poincaré--Birkhoff--Witt) deformations of graded algebras (\S\ref{subsection:PBWdeformations}).
 In fact, the Maurer--Cartan equation of $\mathbf p (Q, R)$ can be viewed as a generalization of the classical criterion for PBW deformations of $N$-Koszul algebras (see Proposition \ref{proposition:pbw}).

 The geometric formulation of deformations via varieties of reduction systems also provides a local geometric picture of the deformations of infinite-dimensional algebras, which can also be understood as a way to obtain algebraizations of certain formal deformations (see \S\ref{subsection:algebraizations}).